jalogan/jalogan.github.io/_projects/entropy_of_sphere_packing.md

 We consider a system of $$N$$ hard spherical particles in $$d$$-dimensional space with average particle diameter $$\bar{a}$$.
 The spheres have similar diameters, and packing is weakly polydisperse.
 A pair of particles is said to be in contact if the gap between them is less than some small value $$\Delta \ll \bar{a}$$.
 For any configuration, the topology can be specified by an adjacency matrix $$\mathbf{\hat{C}}$$ with $$C_{ij}=1$$ for all particles $$i\neq j$$ in contact and $$C_{ij}=0$$ otherwise.

 One way in which this work is unique is that the average coordination number $$Z = \frac{1}{N} \sum_{i<j} C_{ij}$$ is treated as a thermodynamic variable of the system.
-The weak polydispersity is introduced to avoid overconstrained topolgoies-those with more than the required bonds to keep the configuration stable.
+The weak polydispersity is introduced to avoid overconstrained topologies-those with more than the required bonds to keep the configuration stable.
 Examples of such configurations include close-packed crystals, e.g., face-centered cubic in 3D or hexagonal in 2D.
-If we disqualify such topolgies, the only rigid packings remaining are isostatic.
+If we disqualify such topologies, the only rigid packings remaining are isostatic.
 These are configurations where the number of contacts is equal to the total number of degrees of freedom of $$N$$ spheres $$Nd$$ minus the number of rigid body degrees of freedom $$d(d+1)/2$$ (global rotations and translations).
 For a finite system of $$N$$ spheres the mean coordination number for a system to be isostatic is $$Z^* = 2d - d(d+1)/N$$.
 In the thermodynamic limit ($$N \rightarrow \infty$$) this becomes $$Z^* = 2d$$.
+The correction term is only non-zero for finite size systems.
+The $$d$$ global translations and $$d(d-1)/2$$ global rotations do not cause internal mechanical motion (changes to the relative geometry or topology), and so do not need to be explicitly constrained.

-The mathematical framework developed below is applicable to all topolgies of spheres, not just the isostatic case, but we'll see that when the system is isostatic there is a key simplification that allows the equations to be easily solved.
+The mathematical framework developed below is applicable to all topologies of spheres, not just the isostatic case, but we'll see that when the system is isostatic there is a key simplification that allows the equations to be easily solved.
 Another important point is that the energy of the system comes from the bonding, but if the number of bonds does not change, then the energy of the system does not change.
-This makes energy essentially useless in this problem.
+This means that energy is not a useful variable for discriminating between different configurations, and entropy becomes the central quantity governing the behavior.
 The main  variable is the entropy of the system.
 For this reason, we reformulate standard statistical mechanics in terms of entropy instead of energy.
 As shown below, the entropy of the whole packing $$S_{\text{pack}}$$ is broken into two exclusive pieces: geometric entropy $$S_{\text{geo}}$$ and topological entropy $$S_{\text{topo}}$$.

 In order to compute the entropies we use a statistical mechanical thought experiment and a novel Monte Carlo algorithm, developed for this work.
 The simulations are done for packings in a semi-periodic box (periodic in $$x$$ and $$y$$, closed at $$z=0$$ and open for positive $$z$$) and for packings in free space.
 Examples of these two types of packings are seen in the figure at the top of the page.